isomerpages/sportsg-corp/media-centre/media-release/_posts/2022-06-10-post-SportSG Takes Over the Singapore Sports Hub to Unlock Full Potential for Singapore.md

 A statutory board of the Ministry of Culture, Community and Youth, SportSG’s core purpose is to inspire the Singapore spirit and transform Singapore through sport.
 Through innovative, fun and meaningful sporting experiences, our mission is to reach out and serve communities across Singapore with passion and pride.
 With Vision 2030 – Singapore’s sports master plan, our mandate goes beyond winning medals.
 Sport Singapore uses sport to create greater sporting opportunities and access, more inclusivity and integration as well as broader development of capabilities.

 **About SportsHub Pte Ltd**<br>
-SportsHub Pte Ltd (SHPL) is a consortium consisting of InfraRed Capital Partners, Cushman & Wakefield and Spectra.
+SportsHub Pte Ltd (SHPL) is a consortium consisting of InfraRed Capital Partners, Cushman &amp; Wakefield and Spectra.
 SHPL manages the Singapore Sports Hub under a Public-Private Partnership (PPP) with Sport Singapore.

 **About Sports Hub PPP**<br>
 Under the Project Agreement signed by SportSG and SHPL in 2010, SHPL would design, build, finance and operate the Singapore Sports Hub over a 25-year period, and SportSG would provide SHPL an annual payment until the end of the concession period in 2035.